General classification in the Tour de France: Rules

 The Tour de France, and other bicycle stage races, are decided by totalling the time each rider takes on the daily stages.
-Time can be added or subtracted from this total time as bonuses or penalties for winning individual stages or being first to the top of a climb or for infractions of the rules.
-The rider with the lowest overall time at the end of each stage receives a ceremonial yellow bicycling jersey and the right to start the next stage, usually the next day, of the Tour in the yellow jersey.

-The rider to receive the yellow jersey after the last stage in Paris, is the overall (or ultimate) winner of the Tour.
+Time can be added or subtracted from this total time as bonuses for winning individual stages or being first to the top of a climb or penalties for rule infractions.
+The rider with the lowest overall time at the end of each stage receives a ceremonial yellow jersey and the right to start the next stage of the Tour in the yellow jersey.
+The rider to receive the yellow jersey after the last stage in Paris is the overall winner of the Tour.

-Similar leader's jerseys exist in other cycling races, but are not always yellow (the color being chosen by the individual race organizers).
-The Tour of California used gold, the Giro d'Italia uses pink and the Tour Down Under uses an ochre-coloured jersey, as ochre is a colour strongly associated with Australia, particularly its desert regions.
+Similar leader's jerseys exist in other cycling races, but are not always yellow.
+The Tour of California used gold, the Giro d'Italia uses pink and the Tour Down Under uses an ochre-coloured jersey.
 Until 2009 the Vuelta a España used gold; since 2010 the leader's jersey is red.

+Exceptions

 More than one rider leading the general classification

-In the early years of the Tour de France, the time was measured in minutes, although cyclists were usually seconds apart, with several cyclists sometimes sharing the same time.
-In 1914, before the introduction of the yellow jersey, this had happened with the two leaders, Philippe Thys and Jean Rossius.
+In the early years of the Tour de France the time was measured in minutes although cyclists were usually seconds apart, which meant several cyclists sometimes shared the same time.
+In 1914 this happened with the two leaders Philippe Thys and Jean Rossius.

-After the introduction of the yellow jersey in 1919, the situation occurred twice.
-The first time was in 1929, when three riders had the same time when the race reached Bordeaux.
-Nicolas Frantz of Luxembourg and the Frenchmen Victor Fontan and André Leducq all rode in yellow, although none held it to the finish in Paris.
+After the introduction of the yellow jersey in 1919, the general classification leaders shared the same time twice.
+First in 1929 three riders had the same time when the race reached Bordeaux.
+Nicolas Frantz of Luxembourg and the Frenchmen Victor Fontan and André Leducq all rode in yellow for Stage 18.

-In 1931, Charles Pélissier and Rafaele di Paco were both leading with the same time.
+In 1931, Charles Pélissier and Rafaele di Paco led with the same time for Stage 6.